Discover Career Opportunities

 Personnel Manager

-Of course, the U.S. Armed Forces aim to hire the best personnel and constantly encourages its employees to attain their full potential.
-To join the U.S. Military as a personnel manager, you need to have a 4-year
+The U.S. Armed Forces aims to hire the best personnel and constantly encourages its employees to attain their full potential.
+To join the U.S. Military as a personnel manager, you need to have a 4-year college degree and be willing to attend on-the-job training that could last anywhere from five to 16 weeks.
+In general, a successful trainee starts working under experienced personnel managers before advancing to command positions or senior management roles.

-The DoD currently employs about 4,000 purchasing and contracting managers, and requires more each year due to changes in both personnel and demands on the field.
+The Department of Defense currently employs about 4,000 purchasing and contracting managers and requires more each year due to changes in personnel and field demands.
 To join this occupation, you would need to attend about 10 weeks of classroom training on the use of computers in supply and financial management, contract administration, and purchasing and accounting procedures.
-Your main task would be to make sure the military purchases are within
+Your main task would be to ensure military purchases are within budget requirements and meet military specifications.

 Are you looking for the latest information to open the door to the career of your dreams?
 Opportunities in Military Careers covers a range of jobs in this sector, from those that require high school and trade school to associate, four-year, and graduate degrees.